Popeye Village: History

-In addition, a 60–75 m breakwater was built around Anchor Bay's mouth to protect the set from high seas during the filming.
+In addition, a 60–75 m breakwater was constructed around Anchor Bay's mouth to protect the set from the high seas during filming.

-The set was completed in seven months, and filming commenced on January 23, 1980 and wrapped later that year on June 19.
+The set was completed in seven months, and filming commenced on 23 January 1980, and wrapped later that year on 19 June.
 The film, based on the comic strips by E. C. Segar, is set around the fictional village of Sweethaven, where Popeye the sailor arrives in an attempt to find his long-lost father.

 Although the film had mixed reviews, Popeye Village remains a popular tourist attraction.

 Attractions

-Popeye Village is open to the public seven days a week and, apart from the film set itself, has a number of family attractions for the visitor to experience.
-There are shows, rides and museums, as well as play houses where children can climb and explore the village.
-Children can meet the main characters from the show such as Popeye, Olive Oyl, Bluto and Wimpy.
+Popeye Village is open to the public seven days a week and, apart from the film set itself, has several family attractions for the visitor to experience.
+There are shows, rides, and museums, as well as playhouses where children can climb and explore the village.
+Children can meet the main characters from the movie, such as Popeye, Olive Oyl, Bluto, and Wimpy.

 Set dressings and props

-Some of the houses in Popeye Village have been equipped with various items related to the filming, including props used in the film's production.
+Some of the houses in Popeye Village have been equipped with various items related to the film's production, including props used in the movie.